strimzi/strimzi-kafka-bridge/development-docs/RELEASING.md

 * Source pipeline ID (Currently, only the build pipeline with ID `34` can be used)
 * Source build ID (the ID of the build from which the artifacts should be used - use the long build ID from the URL and not the shorter build number)

 The release pipeline will push the images to the registry.
+Once it completes, mark the build in the Azure Pipelines UI to be retained forever

 ### Smoke tests